odotnetru/odotnet-ru-mcu-consoleapplication/README.md

-# ODotNetRu - An simple example of the implementation of xml-rpc call to the device.info method of Cisco TelePresence MCU in C # using the API
+# ODotNetRu - An simple example of the implementation of xml-rpc call to the device.info method of Cisco TelePresence MCU in C# using the API

 ### [Official Site/Blog][1] - [@ODotNetRu][2]
-### [Article][3]
+### [Tutorial with step by step description of the implementation of a call to Cisco TelePresence MCU in C# using the API][3]
 ### License: Apache License 2.0

 ### Features